leo/neat/README.md

-## what?

-We all know jQuery UI but no one likes it.
-Why?
-It's completely overloaded and absolutely not dynamic.
-At this point, "neat" comes in.
+# neat

+neat is a lightweight UI handler for jQuery.

+## Why is it neat?

+jQuery UI is overloaded and bloated. neat is not.

-## how?
+## How to use?

-Of course you need no include **jQuery** in your site, before you can use neat.
+First include jQuery, then neat in your site:

 	<script src="//code.jquery.com/jquery-latest.min.js"></script>

-Afterwards our plugin needs to be loaded and initiated through some pretty neat methods.
-(You can find more information about each method in the [wiki](../../wiki).)

 	<script src="jquery.neat.min.js"></script>

+Use the neat methods (you can find more about methods in the [wiki](../../wiki)):

 	<script>
 		$(function(){